t04glovern/aws-greener-grass/.blog/greengrass-docker/README.md

 ## Docker Application Deployment Connector

-Under the hood Docker deployments for Greengrass are just made up of a lambda function orchastrating docker-compose commands for you.
+Under the hood Docker deployments for Greengrass are just made up of a lambda function orchestrating docker-compose commands for you.
 This process is bundled up into what's called a [Greengrass Connector](https://docs.aws.amazon.com/greengrass/latest/developerguide/connectors-list.html).

 There are many connectors available, however the one we're interested in is [Docker Application Deployment](https://docs.aws.amazon.com/greengrass/latest/developerguide/docker-app-connector.html).
 If you take a look at the requirements for this connector you can begin to see what we will need installed on our Greengrass core device.